business-and-financial

 The Tasks AI Handles Well

 Damage estimation has been transformed by computer vision.
 Photo-based AI systems can assess vehicle damage, estimate repair costs, and generate preliminary settlement amounts that match human adjusters' estimates with surprising accuracy.
-Some carriers report that AI-generated estimates for routine auto claims fall within 5% of the eventual final settlement.
+Some carriers report that AI-generated estimates for routine auto claims fall within 5% of the eventual final settlement, and the "virtual claim" experience — where a policyholder photographs damage and receives a settlement offer within hours — has become a competitive differentiator in personal auto.

 Why Claims Still Need Human Examiners